-Thirty years ago, ankle brace started to become more popular for sports and athletic events.
+Thirty years ago, ankle brace started to become more popular for sports, athletic events, and exercise.
 Designs improved at a rapid pace, and braces became less expensive.
 Athletes also discovered that braces were sometimes more effective and always more convenient than strapping up before training or competition.

 Today, you can see braces used throughout the sports world.
-They are sometimes used as part of a treatment program with a podiatrist Boynton Beach.
+They are sometimes used as part of a treatment program.
 Braces can also be used as a preventative measure for high-risk sports and leisure activities.

 If you’re wondering about the benefit of an ankle brace, and whether or not you should use one, this information from a Boynton Beach foot and ankle doctor will help.